C++20

 About the Book

-My book C++20 is both: a tutorial and reference to the C++20 standard.
-It teaches you C++20 and provides you with the details of this new thrilling C++ standard.
-The thrilling factor is mainly due to the big four of C++20.
+My book C++20 is a tutorial and a reference for the C++20 standard.
+It teaches you C++20 and provides details of this new, thrilling C++ standard.
+The exciting factor is mainly due to the big four of C++20.

 - Concepts change the way we think and program templates.
-They are semantic categories for the template parameters.
-They enable you to express your intention directly in the type system.
+They are semantic categories for the template parameters and enable you to express your intention directly in the type system.
 If something goes wrong, you get a clear error message.

-- The new ranges library enables it to perform algorithms directly on the container, compose the algorithm with the pipe symbol, and apply them onto infinite data streams.
+- The new ranges library enables it to perform algorithms directly on the container, compose the algorithm with the pipe symbol, and apply them to infinite data streams.

-- Thanks to coroutines asynchronous programming in C++ becomes mainstream.
+- Thanks to coroutines, asynchronous programming in C++ has become mainstream.
 Coroutines are the base for cooperative tasks, event loops, infinite data streams, or pipelines.

 - Modules overcome the restrictions of header files.
 They promise a lot.
-For example, the separation of header and source files becomes as obsolete as the preprocessor.
-In the end, we have faster built time and an easier way to build packages.
+For example, the separation of header and source files becomes obsolete as the preprocessor.
+Ultimately, we have faster built time and an easier way to build packages.

 Packages